Skip to the main content.

 Maintaining Data Security and Confidentiality

 Protecting sensitive employee information from unauthorized access and cyber threats is paramount in payroll management.
-With payroll fraud being a common occurrence in today's digital age, threats are everywhere.
+With payroll fraud and fake direct deposit attempts being a common occurrence in today's digital age, threats are everywhere.

 Aside from using modern HR software to keep data secure, here are three things to keep in mind when handling sensitive employee data: